Color

 \end{document}

 The default line and shape color is black.
-To color all lines, you can set a global color line via the
+To change the default color for all lines, you can do

 \fmfcmd{foreground := (❬red❭,❬green❭,❬blue❭);}

-command to set the default foreground via MetaPost.
+which changes set the global foreground variable in MetaPost, where the Feynman diagrams are constructed.
 This time you do not need two commas.

 \documentclass[11pt,border=2pt]{standalone}